daniel-nagy/md-data-table/README.md

 <table md-table md-progress="promise"></table>
 ```

-In addition, if you are dealing with something that returns a promise directly and not a deferred object you don't need to worry about it.
+In addition, if you are dealing with something that returns a promise directly (not a deferred object) you don't need to worry about it.

 ```javascript
 function () {